fteychene/docker-healthcheck-test/README.md

 ## Webapp :
 A nodejs webapp with a curl based `HEALTHCHECK`.
-You can change the response to the healthcheck by doing a `GET /switch` to siwtch de status code of the reponse from 200 to 500.
+You can change the response to the healthcheck by doing a `GET /switch` to switch de status code of the reponse from 200 to 500.

 ## Monitor :
-A go program that listen to docker events for the current docker-compose project and launch a goroutine that pritn the health status of the running containers periodically.
+A go program that listen to docker events for the current `docker-compose` project and print the health status of the running containers when it change.

 ## Note
 A event type `health_status: {new_status}` is triggered when the health state of a container change.